 Our relationship manager will contact you as soon as we receive new guidance regarding these reporting requirements.

-Should you have any question of reporting obligation under BVI economic substance, please contact your direct account manager or drop us a message through firstname.lastname@example.org.
+Should you have any question about reporting obligations under BVI economic substance, please contact your direct account manager or drop us a message through firstname.lastname@example.org.